 Forget the Liverpool Eye: on a clear day, you can’t beat the view from the top of Liverpool Cathedral.
 We arrived at the top at around 3.30pm but thanks to those long winter evenings, the sun was already casting a stunning pre-sunset glow across the entire city as it began its descent.
 Look west forwards the waterfront to catch the Liver Buildings and the Radio City Tower, north to spot Anfield and the Metropolitan Cathedral and east to check out the Georgian Quarter from above.

-The sunset was so beautiful that we decided to head back down to the waterfront – hey, we needed to exercise off that grilled cheese! – to stroll along the Albert Dock.
-As well as getting my luxury candle fix at Owen Drew candles pop up shop, we nipped into the Tate Liverpool to check out the latest exhibitions.
-While I admit that art isn’t really my thing, I do enjoy a wander around some of Liverpool’s museums and galleries – especially because most of them are totally free!
+The sunset was so beautiful that we decided to head back down to the waterfront – hey, we needed to exercise off that grilled cheese! – to stroll along the Albert Dock where we nipped into the Tate Liverpool to check out the latest exhibitions.
+While I don’t know a huge amount about art, I do enjoy a wander around some of Liverpool’s museums and galleries – especially because most of them are totally free!

 After a full day out and about, we decided to forgoe any further sightseeing in favour of a delicous dinner.
 I’ve raved about Liverpool’s incredible food scene so often that I won’t go on for too long but with new places springing up all the time, my list of restaurants to visit is virtually never-ending.
 However, after a chilly day of walking, I was craving a filling Indian.
 Usually, Mowgli would be my recommendation of choice for a complete taste sensation but I’d heard talk of an equally delicious (and fully vegetarian) Indian restaurant taking the city by storm.